Honest comparison · 2026

 When does Division50 win?

 Four scenarios.
-(1) Budget is £4–10K/mo and you still want a real human SDR team — Operatix's floor is above this.
+(1) Budget is under $10K/mo and you still want a real human SDR team — Operatix's floor is above this.
 (2) You sell into multiple regions including UK or GCC where Division50 has native operators in English and Arabic.
 (3) Your motion is multi-channel from day one — cold calls AND email AND LinkedIn — not LinkedIn-led with cold calls as a bolt-on.
-(4) You want quote transparency before the call: Division50 publishes the £4-25K/mo range on the site; Operatix doesn't.
+(4) You want a clear scoped number fast: Division50 gives you one clear number (in USD) within 48 hours after a 30-minute call, $0 setup — no drawn-out quote cycle, no hidden fees.

 Does Division50 only work for UK and GCC companies?